praveen-kumar-rr/immutable-tree/README.md

 _toArray_:
  Convert to array from tree

+_traverseInOrder_:
+ Does `In Order` Traversal on the tree .
+Check [tests](https://github.com/praveen-kumar-rr/immutable-tree/tree/main/test) for usage.

+_traversePreOrder_:
+ Does `Pre Order` Traversal on the tree .
+Check [tests](https://github.com/praveen-kumar-rr/immutable-tree/tree/main/test) for usage.

+_traversePostOrder_:
+ Does `Post Order` Traversal on the tree .
+Check [tests](https://github.com/praveen-kumar-rr/immutable-tree/tree/main/test) for usage.

 _fold_:
  fold on values of the tree in `ascending` order.
 Similar to `reduce` function for arrays.
 Check [tests](https://github.com/praveen-kumar-rr/immutable-tree/tree/main/test) for usage.